56quarters/roger/README.md

 network (something running `dnsmasq`).
 It defaults to collecting metrics from a locally running `dnsmasq` server.

 Prometheus metrics are exposed on port `9779` at `/metrics` by default.
-Once it is running at the host as a Prometheus target under the `scrape_configs` section as described by the example below.
+Once Roger is running, configure scrapes of it by your Prometheus server.
+Add the host running Roger as a target under the Prometheus `scrape_configs` section as described by the example below.

 ```yaml
 # Sample config for Prometheus.